faircloth-lab/illumiprocessor/docs/install.rst

 Illumiprocessor uses `trimmomatic`_, which is a JAVA program.
 As a result, you need to install JAVA for your platform.
-Getting JAVA installed is tricky across various platforms and largely beyond the scope of this document, but here are some very genreal directions for installing **JAVA 1.7**, which is best suited to `illumiprocessor`_ and several other codebases that we use (e.g. current GATK).
+Getting JAVA installed is tricky across various platforms and largely beyond the scope of this document, but here are some very general directions for installing **JAVA 1.7**, which is best suited for `illumiprocessor`_, along several other codebases that we use (e.g. current GATK).

 Apple OS X